This has been a big week: I had dinner with my biological sister, whom I haven’t seen in 7 years. (I was adopted.)

 You Can Live on Less Than You Think

-Do I want to live the same lifestyle today?
-No. These days I dine at sushi restaurants, I nurture a flower garden (the ultimate luxury – you can’t even harvest your crop!), I have two cats who need litter and food.
-I get my hair highlighted, subscribe to Netflix, and belong to a yoga studio.
+Do I maintain that ultra-bare-bones lifestyle today?
+Nope.
+These days I own a house, dine at sushi restaurants, get my hair highlighted, subscribe to Netflix, live with two cats and belong to a yoga studio.

 Most people think of this as “normal” or, worse yet, conceptualize these expenses as “necessities.”
 But face the facts: this is ALL discretionary spending, every last dime of it.